witoldsz/angular-http-auth/README.md

 of every HTTP 401 response is buffered and everytime it happens, the `event:auth-loginRequired` message is broadcasted from $rootScope.

-The `authService` has only one method: `loginConfirmed()`.
+The `authService` has only 2 methods: `loginConfirmed()` and `loginCancelled()`.

-You are responsible to invoke this method after user logged in.
-You may optionally pass in a data argument to the loginConfirmed method which will be passed on to the loginConfirmed
+You are responsible to invoke `loginConfirmed()` after user logs in.
+You may optionally pass in a data argument to this method which will be passed on to the loginConfirmed
 $broadcast.
 This may be useful, for example if you need to pass through details of the user that was logged in.
 The `authService` will then retry all the requests previously failed due to HTTP 401 response.

+You are responsible to invoke `loginCancelled()` when authentication has been invalidated.
+You may optionally pass in a data argument to this method which will be passed on to the loginCancelled
+$broadcast.
+The `authService` will cancel all pending requests previously failed and buffered due to HTTP 401 response.

 In the event that a requested resource returns an HTTP 403 response (i.e. the user is